SCHOOL OF BREATHING SCIENCES

 - 701 Service Practicum (1 academic unit, 50 hours practical experience), in your own setting

-At least two of the Practicum sessions are formally presented during Case Review sessions.
-Ten 3-hour Case Review sessions are scheduled during the 10 week practicum time.
+Four of the Practicum sessions are formally presented during Case Review sessions.
+Ten 3-hour or eight 4-hour Case Review sessions are scheduled during the 10-week practicum time.

 The Certificate is designed to be completed in a single trimester (15 weeks).
 Enrollees take the three lecture courses during the first three weeks of a trimester.
 During the remaining 10 weeks, they implement what they have learned while completing the Practicum and Case Review.